The temples of Krishna echoes with festivity and merrymaking to mark the birth of Lord Krishna.

 Devotees take a strict fast and come together to the temples to offer milk products like Makhan in the name of their God, a food which was favoured by Krishna and adds much to his mischief and frivolous nature.
 The devotees much in their likeness gather together and celebrate the festival by singing and dancing on the Bhajan dedicated to Krishna as well as perform the state performance of the life-cycle of Krishna.
 If it is not possible to go to the temple of Krishna that does not necessarily stop their devotion as people celebrate this festival at home and worship the small idols of Balgopal.

 But if one is to experience the true festivity of the birth of Krishna than Patan Durbar Square could just be the place for you.
-Devotees line up to gaze upon the centuries old abode of Krishna and feel enlightened to worship their God with imbued devotion.
-Here religion, myth, and devotion brings people together in perfect symmetry.
+Devotees line up to gaze upon the centuries-old abode of Krishna and feel enlightened to worship their God with imbued devotion.
+Here religion, myth, and devotion bring people together in perfect symmetry.